Anwar8/Blaze/README.md

 ## Journal
+#### 3 April
+How to resolve the nonlinear effects?
+Well, first I will need the trigonometric functions needed.
+That means I will need to establish a relationship between the base configuration and the corotated and current configurations.
+How do I define a configuration?
 #### 2 April 24
 Added load factor, iterations, load incrementing, response tracking, and silenced all annoying logging with the `VERBOSE` flag.
 However, the current `Blaze` cannot capture geometric nonlinearity at all.
 The beam is supposed to have a buckling load of 2.58096e7 N, but I am loading with up to -30.0e7 without any sign of buckling.
 Tracking the end-node y-displacement results in a purely linear response.
 Note that I have added some small (-1000 N) node on the y-axis of the last node without luck.
 No buckling.
 It is clear to me that the current system is completely unable to capture geometric nonlinearity.
 I will need to implement `NonlinearTransform` first and foremost, and then follow that up quickly with `Izzuddin2DNonlinearBeam`.
 I am running out of time, I only have this week remaining to work on the code before I have to start writing the thesis.